-I left out one thing which the Queen confess'd, Which must approve thee honest.
-"If Pisanio Have," said she "given his mistress that confection Which I gave him for cordial, she is serv'd As I would serve a rat."
+I left out one thing which the queen confess'd.
+Which must approve thee honest: 'If Pisanio Have,' said she, 'given his mistress that confection Which I gave him for cordial, she is served As I would serve a rat.'

-What's this, Cornelius?
+What's this, Comelius?

-The Queen, sir, very oft importun'd me

-To temper poisons for her, still pretending

-The satisfaction of her knowledge only

-In killing creatures vile, as cats and dogs,

-Of no esteem.
-I, dreading that her purpose

-Was of more danger, did compound for her

-A certain stuff, which, being ta'en, would cease

-The present power of life, but in short time

-All offices of nature should again

-Do their due functions.
+The queen, sir, very oft importuned me To temper poisons for her, still pretending The satisfaction of her knowledge only In killing creatures vile, as cats and dogs, Of no esteem: I, dreading that her purpose Was of more danger, did compound for her A certain stuff, which, being ta'en, would cease The present power of life, but in short time All offices of nature should again Do their due functions.
 Have you ta'en of it?